michaelpatrickpurcell/temporal-mechanics/README.md

    1. __Investigate:__ In this phase, the characters explore the scene.
    The players identify/assign aspects to the people/places/things that their characters encounter during this phase.

-   2. __Influence:__ In this phase, the characters attempt to influence the outcome of the scene.
+   2. __Influence:__ In this phase, the characters attempt to alter the timeline.
-   The players assemble a dice pool, roll the dice, and compare the result of the roll to the encounter's difficulty rating.
+   The players make a check to determine the outcome of the scene.

    3. __Interpret:__ In this phase, the characters find out what happened as a result of their actions.
    The players describe the narrative consequences of the outcome of the encounter's influence roll.